 Have you been thinking of getting a puppy for some time?
 The lockdown might have provided you with the perfect opportunity.
-But there are many crucial things you have to consider before getting a puppy during lockdown.
+But there are many crucial things you have to consider before getting a puppy during the lockdown.

 Is this the perfect time to get a puppy?